Back to Expertise

 November 22, 2022

-CLM contracts contracts management procurement contracting process
+contracts procurement contracting process contracts lifecycle management

 In last month’s column, I shared my observation that procurement organisations are transitioning from a quantitative role evaluating and selecting suppliers to a qualitative one as they look at ESG, ROI, and the legal risk aligned with the suppliers they choose.
 Procurement leaders want to control their destinies and are increasingly taking the lead in contracts management initiatives.
 This has extended to purchasing organisations allocating budgets to acquire contracts lifecycle management (CLM) software and set up contracting centres of excellence.